Flow escorted Aura home.

 Mr. Falcon stood back,

-As Veil divided the class based on skill and had all of the students run sword strike drills.
+Veil divided the class based on skill and had all of the students doing sword strike drills.
+If they faltered, he made them run laps around the dojo.

 Only three students were left standing when it ended, but all were sore and drenched in sweat.